cdifan/cdichips/mcd221ciap.md

 The CIAP is a 16-bit wide device and does not have an A0 input pin, therefore all of the memory addresses below are even and all accesses must use word bus cycles.
-The 68000 CPU supports reading bytes, words and long words using such cycles but all writing must be done with aligned words or long word operations.
+The 68000 CPU supports reading bytes, words and long words using such cycles but all writing must be done with aligned word or long word operations.

 Address | Description
 --- | ---